 Many times when you meet someone you can automatically feel the disconnect.
-Sometimes relationships seem like strict business.
-Getting someone to trust you and see the value in your work is often times difficult.
+Sometimes relationships seem like a strict business.
+Getting someone to trust you and see the value in your work is oftentimes difficult.
 There are many skeptical people in this world who feel like you have the need to prove yourself to them.
-These situations are extremely awkward because when it’s strict business and you try to slip in a “How are you today,” here and there, their response is one worded.
+These situations are extremely awkward because when it’s a strict business and you try to slip in a “How are you today,” here and there, their response is one-worded.
 That sense of disconnect makes it hard to enjoy what you are doing and bounce ideas off of each other because the relationship just isn’t there.
-I think a key factor is to establish the trust with your new business colleague.
+I think a key factor is to establish trust with your new business colleague.
 Here are a couple of ways to speed up the process.

 In Mike Schultz and John Doerr’s article “Building Trust with Skeptical Executives,” they give the following useful tips which I proved to be very helpful.
 They state:

 - “Find areas of commonality and discuss them, but don’t get too personal too fast.
 [Skeptica]l Steve is willing to open up, but he takes a while.
 Get to know him over time.
 Move too quickly, and you’ll get rebuffed.

 - Live, face-to-face time will help.
 When setting meetings, make sure there’s a compelling reason to meet in person over and above “getting to know each other.”

 - Don’t embellish or be “larger than life,” as this will turn him off.